Comparing Flight Paths for Airborne Wind Energy Systems: Loop vs Figure-8

 Table 3 Summary of pattern performance of the three studied flight patterns using the MegAWES kite at 15 m s−1 wind speed with active PAPR constraint.

-With these points established, I would like to linger a little on the point mentioned in 2.3:
+With these points established, I would like to linger a little on the points mentioned in 2.1.2 (equation (3)), then in 2.3:

 Is the following point observed in Paula Echeverri’s article on Makani taken into account?